chrisdiazmfe/contextbodies/README.md

 ## Status

 Early research implementation.
-The following are not yet implemented and are good starting points for contribution:

-- Cold storage backend (Pinecone / Weaviate / pgvector integration)
+Open issues are grouped below by area.

+### Storage & Persistence
+- Cold storage backend — `ContextBodyStore` has a hot FAISS layer but no cold persistence.
+Needs integration with a vector database (Pinecone, Weaviate, or pgvector) for cross-session body reuse
+- Decay scheduler — `ContextBodyStore.decay()` exists but nothing calls it automatically; needs a background process or per-query trigger

+### Physics Model
-- Body mass refinement from model weight norms (currently uses cluster density only)
+- Body mass refinement — mass currently equals cluster density only; model weight norms are not yet factored in despite being defined in the formula (`m = W / G`)
-- Orbital resonance detection between co-present bodies
+- Orbital resonance detection — co-present bodies that periodically reinforce each other's influence are not detected or exploited
+- Domain classifier — domain is passed manually at construction time; no mechanism exists to infer it from the token stream

+### Clustering
+- Merge sync fragility — `GravitationalSampler._update_clustering` removes absorbed bodies using a heuristic; should use the clean label-based approach consistently
+- Border-point bridge case — connectivity fragmentation BFS only walks core points; a cluster bridged solely through border points will not fragment via the structural check (bimodality may still catch it)

+### Evaluation
-- Benchmarking against temperature / top-p baselines (perplexity, MAUVE, distinct-n)
+- Benchmarking — no evaluation harness against temperature / top-p baselines; suggested metrics: perplexity, MAUVE, distinct-n, KL divergence from baseline distribution

+### Testing
+- `GravitationalSampler` has no tests — force computation, escape threshold, orbital state updates, and active body sync all need coverage
+- `ContextBodyStore` has no tests — query, record, merge, fragment, and decay operations are untested
+- `OrbitalState` has no tests — position, velocity, and acceleration update logic is untested

+### Documentation
+- White paper — formal writeup of the methodology, theoretical grounding, and thesis; should cover the physics analogy, the gravitational sampling formula, emergent body detection, orbital mechanics, and comparison to existing sampling strategies